How to Support Safe Surgery

 USE THESE BUTTONS TO ZOOM TO YOUR TOPIC OF INTEREST.

-Is surgery the only – or best – option?
+Is it the only option?
+Is it the best option?

-If surgery is being discussed for your loved one, try to go to all doctor visits with them.
-Help your loved one create a list of questions and concerns.
-Take good notes.
+If surgery is being discussed for your loved one, try to go to all doctor meetings with them.
+Help your loved one create a list of questions and concerns such as those shown below.

-- For every diagnosis that suggests surgery is the treatment, ask “What else could it be?
-Is there another potential diagnosis?”
+For every diagnosis that suggests surgery is the treatment, ask:

 - Urge your loved one to get an independent 2nd opinion — maybe even a 3rd opinion.
 (Not from the doctor’s friends or co-workers who may hesitate to second-guess a colleague.)